mynk-13/LyricsFinder/README.md

 > App that finds song lyrics using React and the Musixmatch API.

-Login to Musixmatch(Developer) and claim your API, further insert that API in .env file in main folder.
+Login to Musixmatch(Developer) and claim your API, further insert that API in .env file in Root folder.

 [https://developer.musixmatch.com](https://developer.musixmatch.com)